adamjarret/Coda-Wing-Man/README.md

 * Abridge file path when file is inside the current site directory (plug-in only)
 * Choose a custom font/color for the list
 * Optionally always keep window visible
+* Optionally close window after a file is selected

 Known Limitation
 -----------------
 The list cannot automatically update when a tab is opened or closed in Coda.
-Please use the refresh button, the "Refresh Tab List" menu item and the CMD+OPT+0 key command to update the list.
+Please use the refresh button, the "Refresh Tab List" menu item or the CMD+OPT+0 key command to update the list.
 You can also choose to auto-refresh the list when an item is selected.

 Build Instructions
 ------------------
-Open **Wing Man.xcodeproj** in Xcode.
+Open **Wing Man.xcodeproj** in Xcode 3 (does not compile in Xcode 4 because the project uses IB plugins, specifically [BWToolkit](http://brandonwalkin.com/bwtoolkit/)).

 Make sure **Debug** is checked under **Active Configuration** in the drop down menu on the left side of the toolbar.